Article originally published February 23, 2021.

 You may still be able to infect others.

 According to the CDC, there is not enough information to know whether or not COVID-19 vaccinations decrease the transmission, or spread, of the virus.
 This means that you may be able to infect those who are unvaccinated even though you’ve acquired immunity and are feeling healthy.

 To protect others – especially those with an unknown vaccine history – continue wearing a mask over your mouth and nose, and make an effort to maintain at least six feet of distance between yourself and others.

 Herd immunity takes time.

-Herd immunity simply means that enough people have been vaccinated against an illness that it cannot effectively spread throughout a population.
+Herd immunity simply means that enough people have been vaccinated against or infected by an illness that it can no longer effectively spread throughout a population.
 If a virus is unable to spread, those who have not yet received a vaccine are indirectly protected by those who have.

 While the concept is simple, the science is not.
 The percentage of people who need to be protected in order achieve herd immunity varies by disease.
 For example, in order for herd immunity to be effective against measles, 95% of the population must have immunity to protect the 5% without (like newborns and those with adverse reactions to vaccines).

 Currently, it is not known what percentage of the population will need to be vaccinated to achieve herd immunity against COVID-19, but it is clear that it will take time.